 New residents to Ajax are encouraged to participate in the residential curbside waste diversion programs available to them.

-In order to assist you the Region of Durham will provide you two complimentary Blue Boxes (one for paper, one for containers), one curbside Green Bin, one kitchen container, some sample liner bags, and a waste management calendar delivered to the front porch of your home.
+In order to assist you, the Region of Durham will provide you one curbside Green Bin, one kitchen container, some sample liner bags, will be delivered to the front porch of your home.

 Please allow up to 15 business days for delivery.